bnb-chain/greenfield-docs/docs/guide/storage-provider/modules/approver.md

 Approver interface inherits [Modular interface](./common/lifecycle_modular.md#modular-interface), so Approver module can be managed by lifecycle and resource manager.

-In terms of the functions provided by Approver module, it can be divided into two parts: MigrateBucketApproval.
-MigrateBucketApproval have three methods: PreXXX, HanldeXXX and PostXXX.
-Therefore, if you can rewrite these methods to meet your own requirements.
+The functionality of the Approver module is primarily centered around the MigrateBucketApproval process.
+This process encompasses three distinct phases, each managed by a dedicated method: PreXXX for preliminary actions, HandleXXX for core processing, and PostXXX for follow-up operations.
+Users have the flexibility to customize these methods to align with their specific needs, enabling a tailored approach to the migration process.

-As we can see from the second parameter of the methods defined in `Approver` interface, bucketApproval is splitted into `ApprovalMigrateBucketTask`.
-They are also defined as an interface.
+The second parameter in PreMigrateBucketApproval(ctx context.Context, task task.ApprovalMigrateBucketTask), which is ApprovalMigrateBucketTask, is also an interface.
+This design facilitates future customization by the user.

 We can query ApprovalMigrateBucket task that we care about by `QueryTasks` method through using subKey.